K-theoretic Hikita conjecture for quiver gauge theories: Introduction

 In Section~\ref{sec: Riemann-Roch}, we study the equivariant Riemann--Roch theorem in the context of Coulomb branches, and prove the main isomorphism of completions result, Theorem~\ref{thm_iso_after_completions}.
 Explicit formulae for this isomorphism are given in Section~\ref{subsec: formulas for upsilon}.

 In Section~\ref{sec: K-hikita}, we introduce and study the K-theoretic version of Hikita conjecture.
-In Section~\ref{subsec: monopoles generate k-branches}, we prove that dressed monopole operators are generators in the K-theoretic case.
+In Section~\ref{subsec: monopoles generate k-branches}, we discuss generators of K-theoretic Coulomb branches.
 The main general result on K-theoretic conjecture is Theorem~\ref{k-hikita from homo-hikita}.
 It is derived for some particular cases in Corollaries~\ref{cor: k-hikita for ade},~\ref{cor: k-hikita jordan quiver}.
 Some corollaries of this conjecture are discussed in Section~\ref{subsec: corollaries of K-Hikita}.

 In Appendix~\ref{appendix: ade}, we study the homological conjecture in types ADE by direct geometric analysis.
 The non-equivariant conjecture for generalized slices is proved in Theorem~\ref{thm: hikita for generalized slices}.
 The equivariant version is proved in Theorem~\ref{Equivariant Hikita conjecture for ADE quivers}.